kingbeto/credit-card/README.md

-# Laravel Validator Rules - Credit Card
+# Laravel Validator Rules - Credit Card (King Beto Fork)

+## About this fork

+This fork adds Tarjeta Naranja to the list of credit cards validators.

+## Introduction

 This rule will validate that a given credit card **number**, **expiration date** or **cvc** is valid.